-Atropine should be used cautiously in the presence of myocardial ischemia and hypoxia since it increases oxygen demand of heart and can worsen ischemia.
+Use atropine cautiously in the presence of myocardial ischemia and hypoxia because it increases oxygen demand on the heart and can worsen ischemia.

-The dosing for Atropine is 0.5 mg IV every 3-5 minutes as needed, and the maximum total dosage that can be given is 3 mg.
+The dosing for Atropine is 1 mg IV every 3-5 minutes as needed, and the maximum total dosage for administration is 3 mg.

-Atropine should be avoided with bradycardia caused by hypothermia and, in most cases, it will not be effective for Mobitz type II/Second Degree Block Type 2.
+Atropine should be avoided with bradycardia caused by hypothermia and, in most cases, it will not be effective for Mobitz type II/Second-degree block type 2 or complete heart block.

 You may have read that atropine is not effective for Mobitz II (2nd-degree block type II) and complete heart block (3rd-degree block)